FOSSEE/sees/ult/Using_Linux_Tools.rst

 ::

 	$ mv myfile mynewfilename    renames a file
-	$ mv myfile otherfilename    renames a file and deletes the existing 		file "myfile"
 	$ mv myfile /myfile          moves 'myfile' from the current 		directory to the root directory
 	$ mv myfile dir/myfile       moves 'myfile' to 'dir/myfile' relative 		to the current directory
 	$ mv myfile dir              same as the previous command (the 		filename is implied to be the same)